FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 Limited on behalf of Limerick City and County Council.
 He explained that e-parking was a

-one-stop shop window displaying the parking offering available in Limerick City and County.--- 11
+one-stop shop window displaying the parking offering available in Limerick City and County.
+---
+11

 He stated that e-parking enabled users to quickly and conveniently locate, purchase